claretbio/srslyrun/README.md

 In order run, this software requires an installation of conda- installation instructions can be found [here](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links).

 Required Arguments

-    `--fastqdir` : the directory containing the raw fastqs you wish to process (defaults to current working directory)

-    `--resultsdir` : the directory you would like the output to be in (defaults to current working directory)

     `--reference` : a path to the reference genome you wish to align to (no default, this must be provided, and must be a file ending in `.fasta` or `.fa`)

     `--libraries` or `--libfile`: the library IDs you would like analyzed in comma separated format and in a file with one id per line, respectively

+Optional Arguments

+    `--fastqdir` : the directory containing the raw fastqs you wish to process (if not specified, defaults to current working directory)

+    `--resultsdir` : the directory you would like the output to be in (if not specified, defaults to current working directory)

 The library IDs provided should match the beginning of the fastq files, for example the library ID for fastq files named `lib1_R1.fastq.gz` and `lib1_R2.fastq.gz` would be `lib1`.
 This can be provided directly on the command line with a comma separated list like `--libraries lib1,lib2` or as a file that lists one library ID per line with `--libfile libfile.txt`.

 an example command: